- Department of Applied Technologies

 You’ll also have the opportunity to work part-time while you’re in the program—about 90 percent of our students hold jobs.

-And you may earn course credit based on prior learning.
+And you may even earn course credit based on prior learning.
 Learn how to test out of courses and earn credit with CLEP.

 Local Manufacturers Need More Tooling and Machining Professionals

 We designed the one-year precision tooling certificate program to prepare you for immediate employment in the precision machining industry.
 Many fields depend upon highly skilled machinists, including:

 After earning your certificate, you’ll be ready for a rewarding career at companies like these:

 - MWI, Inc.

 - Gleason Corporation

 To find out more about the precision tooling certificate from Monroe Community College, contact the admissions office at (585) 292-2200 or email@example.com.